10 Reasons Why Dachshunds Bark All The Time

 Dachshunds don’t give up easy, they could bark for hours without stopping.
 Unfortunately, letting your doxie constantly bark can actually cause their larynx to swell.
 So, it’s not only an annoying sound, it can also be harmful.

-First, we need to understand what is triggering the dog to bark.
+First, we need to understand what is triggering your doxie to bark.
 From there, we can work on correcting the behavior in a positive way.

-Dachshunds were bred to hunt, chase, dig, and bark…and they are great at it!
+They were bred to chase, dig, and bark super loud…and they are still experts to this day!

-While hunting, the dachshund used their “super senses” to track down their prey.
-They would chase the animal into their burrow, and Bark Very Loudly to let the hunter know their location.
+While hunting, the Dachshund used their “super senses” to track down their prey and bark very loudly to let the hunter know their location.

 Learn More: Are Dachshunds Still Used For Hunting Today?

 Dachshunds are very protective of their home, family, food, and toys.
-When another person or animal approaches you or your dog, they are considered a threat and ‘guard dog’ mode kicks in.
-Unfortunately, this particular barking trigger is more aggressive.
+When another person or animal approaches you or your dog, they are considered a threat and ‘guard dog’ mode tends to kick in automatically.

-My Dachshund, Eko, is very territorial when it comes to his toys and he is super protective of my kids.
-He can’t stand it when they run ahead of us on walks, he wants them where he can see them.
-He is very much a Bossy Doxie.
+My Dachshund, Eko, is very territorial when it comes to his toys, and he is super protective of my kids as well.

-If your dog doesn’t get enough mental and physical stimulation every day, they get bored and they bark.
+If your Dachshund doesn’t get enough mental stimulation and physical exercise every day, they will get bored.
+When they get bored, they will bark on repeat, and they are more likely to become destructive around your home.

 Excitement

-Doxies will bark if they demand attention.
-When my husband walks in a room, Eko always greets him with excitement and a small woof.
-He wants my husband to pick him up and get some cuddles.
-My husband is clearly Eko’s favorite human, so he gets this cuddle request quite often.
+Whenever my husband walks into a room, my Dachshund, Eko immediately wants to be picked up and help for a few minutes.
+My husband is clearly Eko’s favorite human, so he gets this cuddle request often.

 Learn more: How Do Dachshunds Choose Their Favorite Person?